 Example: Convert 101 to decimal.

+101=(1×82)+(0×81)+(1×80)

+=(1×64)+(0×8)+(1×1)

+=64+0+1=65

+Thus, the octal number 101 is equivalent to the decimal number 65.

 Decimal to hexadecimal conversion

 To convert a decimal number to hexadecimal, you can use the method of successive division by 16.
 This involves dividing the decimal number by 16, recording the quotient and the remainder, and repeating this process with the quotient until it reaches zero.
 The hexadecimal equivalent is then obtained by reading the remainders in reverse order, starting from the last remainder obtained to the first.
 For example, to convert the decimal number 254 to hexadecimal, you divide it by 16, yielding.